bevyengine/bevy-website/release-content/0.15/release-notes/14920_Add_cached_run_system_API.md

 ## Limitations

 This approach only works if we can guarantee that different systems are never cached under the same `CachedSystemId<S>`.
 In other words, there should be no more than 1 distinct system of type `S`.
-This is true when `size_of::<S>() == 0` (aka `S` is a ZST), which is almost always true in practice.
-Thus, to enforce correctness, the new API will give you a compile-time error if you pass in a non-ZST function like a function pointer or a capturing closure.
+This is true when `size_of::<S>() == 0`, which is almost always true in practice.
+Thus, to enforce correctness, the new API will give you a compile-time error if you try to use a non-zero-sized function (like a function pointer or a capturing closure).

 ## Comparison to `run_system_once`